notaaronhuynh/VRTIGO/README.md

 Make sure you turn off the Tutorial to see the counter.
 Every single time the index and thumb touch, the counter should go up.

-Order of events: Test phase (left hand), Record Phase (left hand then right hand)
+Order of events: Experimenter clicks Start/Next step --> Test phase (left hand) --> Experimenter clicks Start/Next step --> Record Phase (left hand then right hand after clicking start again)

 The FingerTap script tracks finger pinch gestures using OVRHand on Oculus VR devices.
 It counts individual finger taps during timed phases, logs data to local files, and displays real-time feedback via UI elements.
 This is commonly used for motor control experiments or gesture-based interaction tasks.